New Bathroom Cost

 When looking to hire a bathroom refurbishment contractor, you need to consider the following:

-• Do they work as part of a team, along with a plumber, electrician, plasterer, tiler, etc.?
+• Ask if they work alone, or as part of a team (plumber, electrician, plasterer, tiler).

 FAQs

 The only sockets allowed in a UK bathroom are those of shaver sockets.
-Lights should be enclosed where possible, and no hanging lights should be used.
+Lights should be enclosed, and no hanging lights should be used.

 The bath is always last to be removed because the water and waste from all other pieces of your suite are drained into it.